 The Palace of Knossos in Crete

-Knossos Palace - credits: Timofeev Vladimir/Shutterstock.com
+Knossos Palace, famous landmarks in Greece - credits: Timofeev Vladimir/Shutterstock.com

 When you visit the Palace of Knossos, you travel to the depths of European history, and works of art that are already 4,000 years old.
 The oldest civilization in Europe, home of the legends of King Minos and the Minotaur, is actually the second reconstruction of the largest Minoan palace in Crete after the first was destroyed by an earthquake around 1700 BC.
 It is one of the most imposing and famous ancient Greek landmarks.

 During its time of glory, the palace was sophisticated and had drainage systems, luxurious, five-story houses, and murals that decorated the walls.
 It is very large -around an impressive 43,000m2- and once housed 1,300 rooms which were connected by corridors around the main courtyard.